Optimal Scheduling Policy for Minimizing Age of Information with a Relay: Optimal Policy for Minimizing Average Weighted Sum AoI

+Now, we propose a greedy policy and prove that the proposed greedy policy is optimal.
+The greedy policy is a sampling and updating policy selecting sensors which have the $S$-largest AoIs at the coordinating relay and the destination nodes which have the $U$-largest AoI gaps.
+The detail of the greedy policy is described in Algorithm \ref{alg:proposed} for a general scenario where different weights of processes and outages in transmission are considered.
+Also, the example of AoI evolution with the greedy policy is demonstrated in Table \ref{tbl:greedy_evol} for error-free symmetric IoT network where $K=5$, $S=3$, $U=3$.

+In the following propositions, we figure out important properties of the greedy policy. \begin{proposition} For error-free symmetric IoT network where $S=U$, $p_k = 0, q_k = 0,$ and $w_k = \frac{1}{K}$ for any $k$, the sum AoI at the coordinating relay is minimized by the greedy sampling policy; Equivalently,

-From \eqref{eq:evol_ap}, the AoI of the process $k$ at the relay with a policy $\pi$ evolves where $\mathbbm{1}(x)$ is an indicator function which is $1$ if $x$ is true, and $0$, otherwise.
+\end{proposition} \begin{IEEEproof} From \eqref{eq:evol_ap}, the AoI of process $k$ at the coordinating relay with a policy $\pi$ evolves where $\mathbbm{1}(x)$ is an indicator function which is $1$ if $x$ is true, and $0$, otherwise.
 After some manipulations, we can have general expression of $g_k(t)$ as a function of $g_k(1)$.

-Accordingly, sum AoI at the relay in $t$ can be written as where we use the initial value, $g_k^{\pi}(1) = 1$ for any $\pi$ and $k$.
+Accordingly, the sum AoI at the coordinating relay in $t$ can be written as where we use the initial value, $g_k^{\pi}(1) = 1$ for any $\pi$ and $k$.
 Using the definition of the indicator function, the product of indicator functions becomes